 I have never used or even seen the app Clubhouse.
 It is a voice-based social media platform that real estate professionals were encouraged to use.
 It was “exclusive” and only available for iOS.
 Sounds kind of like telephone conferencing or a Zoom meeting without pictures.

-We don’t hear much of anything about Clubhouse.
+We don’t hear much of anything about Clubhouse anymore.
 Maybe it is now so exclusive that people can’t even talk about it.
 I am sure there is someone out there who has built a real estate empire through the app and they are reading this by the light of their citronella candle right now and laughing at me.

 Watch out for fads